Skip to content ↓

 Our approach to Phonics

 Phonics is a way of teaching children how to read and write.
 It helps children hear, identify and use different sounds.
-It is recommended as the first strategy that children should be taught in helping them learn to read.
+It is recommended as the first strategy that children should be taught to help them learn to read.
 Phonics runs alongside other teaching methods to help children develop vital reading skills and give them a real love of reading, hopefully for life.

 At Meadow Farm Community Primary School, pre-reading skills are taught using an accredited systematic synthetic phonics scheme (SSP).
 We are using ‘Little Wandle’ to support our children to make the first step in their reading journey.
-Little Wandle provides resources and materials to ensure phonics is taught consistently for all children and is to a high quality.
+Little Wandle provides high-quality, consistent resources and materials to ensure phonics is taught effectively for all children.

-The children are taught within the phase (there are 6 phases across the programme which span Nursery through to Year 2) that is appropriate to their level of development.
-The phonemes (sounds) are systematically taught before the children are shown how to blend them for reading and segmenting them for writing.
+The children are taught within the phase appropriate to their level of development (there are 6 phases across the programme, spanning Nursery through to Year 2).
+The phonemes (sounds) are systematically taught before the children are shown how to blend them for reading and segment them for writing.

 There are 44 phonemes in English which the children must learn.
 When a sound is written, it is known as a grapheme.
-Alongside this, the children are taught the ’high frequency words’ and ‘tricky words’ (those words which do not entirely follow the phonic rules).
-At the end of Year 1, children complete a Phonic Screening Check required by the Government to assess where they are.
-Staff receive regular training in the teaching of phonics which enables them to deliver interesting, interactive sessions that engage and motivate the children.
+Alongside this, the children are taught high-frequency words and tricky words (those that do not follow standard phonic rules).
+At the end of Year 1, children complete the Phonic Screening Check, required by the Government to assess their progress.
+Staff receive regular phonics training, enabling them to deliver engaging, interactive sessions that motivate children.

-As reading is the key to learning, it is important that we teach phonics clearly and systematically, learning the initial sounds first before progressing to exploring all of the different ways that sounds can be made in the English language.
+As reading is the key to learning, it is important that we teach phonics clearly and systematically, learning the initial sounds first before progressing to the different ways sounds can be represented in the English language.

 Overview of Phonic Phases